h3sun/h3sun.github.io/content/post/2024-11-25-shanghai-trip/index.md

 I met my parents at 6:30 PM at City Hotel.
 We were all overcome with emotion and cried when we saw each other.
 The bond I share with my parents is truly incredible and irreplaceable.

+We went to the Bund together, there was a little rain, and we all like the view in the Bund.

 # Day 4

 Met with my manager, Met with the new manager, Went to Visa Appointment, got approved right away.